 Highlands Dominican Republic

 The Highlands Sports and Events Complex in the Dominican Republic, or “Tierra Alta,” is a ministry of The Rawlings Foundation and Impact Youth Worldwide.
-In May 2006, the Rawlings Foundation broke ground in Boca Chica to begin building a sports and events complex.
+In May 2006, the Rawlings Foundation broke ground in Boca Chica and began building a sports and events complex.
 Boca Chica is a short distance from the Dominican capital city, Santo Domingo, which has a metropolitan population of about three million.

-Church Camps and Events:
+Church Camps and Events

-Hosting Missions Groups:
+Hosting Missions Groups

 The Tierra Alta facilities host many visiting mission teams from the U.S., including sports, church, civic, and medical teams that come for a week to do missions and serve along side the staff at Tierra Alta.
 Housing and meals are provided for the visiting missions teams.
 It is a blessing for the ministry to partner with these groups to further the Kingdom of God.

-Home of the San Francisco Giants Latin America Training Academy:
+Home of the San Francisco Giants Latin America Training Academy

-In a partnership between The Rawlings Foundation and The San Francisco Giants, Major League Baseball World Champions of 2010, 2012, and 2014, Tierra Alta has been home of the SF Giants Training Academy since 2010.
+In a partnership between The Rawlings Foundation and The San Francisco Giants, Major League Baseball World Champions of 2010, 2012, and 2014, Tierra Alta (“Highlands”) has been the home of the SF Giants Training Academy since 2010.
 In 2016, the facility was expanded and renamed the Felipe Alou Baseball Academy, after Dominican native and baseball great Felipe Alou.
 The Giants practice and play all their home games in professionally conditioned fields.
 The Giants organization has been a blessing for the local Boca Chica community.
 The directors and staff at Tierra Alta are excited to see many of the players involved with weekly baseball chapels and participating in sports camps.